 UK Gift Hour was born on X, back when it was still Twitter.
 That was its cradle, the place where the first makers turned up with their posts and found each other.

 Since then it has spread.
 You’ll see the tag on Bluesky now, and sometimes on Facebook or Instagram.
-But the centre of gravity is still on X, where the live conversations happen in real time.
+Recently, the centre of gravity has shifted to Bluesky, where UK Gift Hour is now primarily hosted.
+Live, real-time conversations still happen on X, where the hashtag continues as a community-led space, but Bluesky is now where the weekend activity is anchored.

 The rhythm is simple.
 Saturday and Sunday mornings, usually from nine until midday.
 Posts carry the hashtag #UKGiftHour.
 Between ten and twelve you’ll also see #UKGiftAM.